Honorary President

 Ambassador

 "Jessie May is a charity that holds a special place in the heart of my whole family.
-They supported my cousins, Francesca and Josephine, during their lives and the support given to them, my Auntie and Uncle and the rest of the family was just immeasurable.
-From that time, I have been in awe of the work and support the charity and their team provides to both the children they care for and their families.
+They supported my cousins, Francesca and Josephine, during their lives, and the care they gave to them, my aunt and uncle, and the rest of the family was immeasurable.
+From that time, I’ve been in awe of the support Jessie May provides - not just to the children, but to their entire families."

-We as a family have been involved in many fundraising efforts, including attending various business open days, bag packing in the supermarket and fundraising outside the Bristol Hippodrome at a young age with our cousins.
-Because of this, when the Trust asked me to be an ambassador I was honoured and am very proud to support the charity now in an official manner.
-2023 is an exceptionally exciting year and we have a lot of weird and wonderful challenges lined up to support the incredible work we do!"
+"As a family, we’ve been involved in many fundraising efforts over the years- attending business open days, bag packing in supermarkets, and even fundraising outside the Bristol Hippodrome when we were kids, often with our cousins by our side.
+So when the Trust asked me to become an ambassador, I was truly honoured.
+I’m proud to now support the charity in an official capacity.”

 Zara Nanu